Martic edges Gracheva to open Prague campaign

 PRAGUE, Czech Republic - No.2 seed Petra Martic bounced back from disappointment at the weekend to open her Prague Open campaign by edging Varvara Gracheva 7-6(2), 6-3 in one hour and 50 minutes.

-The Croat had struggled with injury during her semifinal defeat to Anett Kontaveit in Palermo on Saturday, but delivered a focused performance to navigate scoreboard fluctuations and a dangerous young opponent, striking 20 winners to 19 unforced errors and maintaining a 100% success rate behind her dropshots, taking all nine of those rallies.
+The Croat had struggled with injury during her semifinal defeat to Anett Kontaveit in Palermo on Saturday, and took another medical timeout between sets today, but ultimately delivered a focused performance to navigate scoreboard fluctuations and a dangerous young opponent, striking 20 winners to 19 unforced errors and maintaining a 100% success rate behind her dropshots, taking all nine of those rallies.

+"Not an easy one, especially the first set," assessed Martic afterwards.
+"Unfortunately couldn't serve it out, but I'm happy I brought my level up in the tiebreak where it mattered."
+Her physical state, she said, was more of a question of maintenance than anything serious: "It's definitely not ideal - I have some aches here and there, the body is still adjusting to matches and playing one after another - but I think it's normal and I hope I can maintain it to last this tournament."

 Great pass by Gracheva 👏#PragueOpen2020 pic.twitter.com/cnbLOHFUhE— wta (@WTA) August 11, 2020